life-itself/web3/notes/market-fundamentalism.md

   * If the market allows manipulation (pump and dumps, insider trading, wash trading) this is public knowledge and it is reflected in the price formation of the assets.
   * Institutional investors should be able to leverage their AUM to take high-risk positions just like they are in other private markets.
 If retail wants to participate with the “sharks” then it’s on them to understand the risks not on the people they’re trading against.
 The fiduciary mandate of hedge funds is to take positions on behalf of their LPs in beta uncorrelated positions.

-## Analyzing the market fundamentalism position
+## Analyzing the Market Fundamentalism Position

 * Everything that has been illegal for 80 years is suddenly allowed.
 Exchanges are basically like bucket shops from the 1920s.
 Everything is allowed:
   * Wash-trading